-

 We cannot always generate the graphics that we want - for example, we might have an image of something that we want to show, or perhaps a nice flowchart someone else made.

-In our case, say we wanted to insert the new SSA logo into our document, there are two ways we can do this.
+In our case, say we wanted to insert the Statistical Society of Australia logo into our document, there are two ways we can do this.

 1. With `markdown` syntax